 The Canadian beef sector welcomes the Federal Government’s recognition of the importance and value of TFW who are essential to many sectors within Canada’s agri-food supply chain.
 In the days and weeks ahead, we ask that the Government of Canada continue to allow TFWs to come to Canada and follow proper procedures to ensure the health and safety of themselves, the operations where they will work, and the communities where they will live.
-We understand that final procedures and protocols are still being developed and CCA will continue to provide updates on this file as more details become available.
+There have been over 12,000 TFWs enter Canada as of the beginning of May according to Agriculture and Agri-Food Canada.

 It is still important to note that hiring Canadians to fill jobs on-farm and in beef processing is always the first choice for employers in the sector and there continues to be jobs available for Canadians who wish to work on farms and at food processing plants.

-For more information from the Government of Canada, click here.
+To find more information on TFW procedures and protocols from the Government of Canada, click here.

 Federal Funding to assist TFW employers